Kelly O’Brien, PhD, BScPT, BSc

 O’Brien K. Factor Analysis: An Overview in the Field of Measurement.
 Physiotherapy Canada.
 2007; 59: 142-55.

-Kelly’s research is focused on disability and rehabilitation in the context of HIV/AIDS and chronic disease.
-Specific research interests include: exploring the experience of episodic disability from the perspective of adults living with HIV (Episodic Disability Framework), developing and assessing the measurement properties of a new HIV Disability Questionnaire (HDQ), and examining the effects of exercise for people living with HIV.
+Kelly O’Brien’s research is focused on disability and rehabilitation in the context of HIV/AIDS and chronic disease.
+Specific research interests include: measuring and modeling episodic disability from the perspective of adults living with HIV (Episodic Disability Framework), developing and assessing the properties of a new HIV Disability Questionnaire (HDQ), and examining the effects of exercise interventions for people living with HIV.
+Methodological areas of interest include: measurement, structural equation modeling, qualitative methods, scoping studies, survey research, and systematic reviews.

-Assistant Professor, Institute of Health Policy, Management and Evaluation, University of Toronto
+Assistant Professor - Institute of Health Policy, Management and Evaluation (IHPME), University of Toronto

-Associate (Restricted) Membership, Graduate Department of Rehabilitation Science, University of Toronto, Toronto, Ontario, Canada.
+Assistant Professor - Rehabilitation Sciences Institute (RSI), University of Toronto, Toronto, Ontario, Canada.